 3. Application

-Unless otherwise stated or the context otherwise requires, these by-laws apply to the Company’s Ore Wharf and Service Wharf at Cape Lambert and to all Berths, wharves, marine installations, structures, service facilities, buoys, dolphins, navigational aids on or adjacent to or associated with the area the subject of Crown Lease 306/1970 and the Jetty Licences issued to the Company in respect of the Ore Wharf and Service Wharf and the adjacent waters within the port together with all shore lines and facilities above the high water mark.
+Unless otherwise stated or the context otherwise requires, these by-laws apply to the Company’s Ore Wharves and Service Wharf at Cape Lambert and to all Berths, wharves, marine installations, structures, service facilities, buoys, dolphins, navigational aids on or adjacent to or associated with the area the subject of Crown Lease 306/1970, lease M644282 granted under the Marine and Harbours Act 1981 and the Jetty Licences issued to the Company in respect of the Ore Wharves and Service Wharf and the adjacent waters within the port together with all shore lines and facilities above the high water mark.

+[By-law 3 amended in Gazette 8 Jan 2016 p.
+27.]

 Part 2 — Interpretation

 4. Definitions